Zero30 will be powered directly by research, with data provided from the community through its citizen science network.

 Zero30 will provide the community with a platform to:

-This survey has been developed to help estimate greenhouse gas emissions from Armidale Regional Local Government Area (LGA) household energy consumption methods and habits – information only our residents can provide.
-By completing this survey, you will be contributing to robust emissions estimates that will help inform appropriate reduction and offset strategies to guide our collective transition to carbon neutrality.
-Please note the survey has now closed.
+This survey was developed to help estimate greenhouse gas emissions from Armidale Regional Local Government Area (LGA) household energy consumption methods and habits – information only our residents can provide.
+During 2021 – 2022 participants contributed to capturing robust emissions estimates that will help inform appropriate reduction and offset strategies to guide our collective transition to carbon neutrality.
+Please note this survey has now closed, stay tuned for future surveys.

-Zero30 is a collaboration between the Armidale Regional Council, the University of New England, Business New England and the broader regional community, supported by Verso Design.
+Zero30 is a collaboration between the Armidale Regional Council, the University of New England, Business New England, Local Land Services and the broader regional community, supported by Verso Design.
 Zero30 will achieve certification of the Armidale Local Government Area through the Climate Active Carbon Neutral Standard for Precincts.
 The Climate Active Carbon Neutral Standard will help us to manage our greenhouse emissions and achieve our goal of carbon neutrality by 2030.

-As part of our Zero30 Project, we have developed a customised Carbon Tracking Tool to assist beef farmers with calculating their carbon emissions and identifying associated activities.
+As part of our Zero30 Project, we have developed a suite of Carbon Tracking Tools to assist with calculating carbon emissions and identifying associated activities.
 We are excited to have built a tracker which is simple to use and relevant to our regional Australian farming community.

 A farmer can input data for multiple farms, decide which outputs are relevant to a particular farm and enter relevant numbers to calculate the direct (Scope 1) emissions which are presented as a table and graphed.